Switcher05/vaadin-html5-widgets/README.md

 ```
 - You have to have maven widgetset compilation in place (check out the POM of vaadin-html5-widgets-test for one complete way of how to do that)
 - You can now use de.akquinet.engineering.vaadin.html5.widgetset.ColorField and others - all inherit com.vaadin.ui.TextField, so the API will be familiar
-- Right now, all return values are java.lang.String, so you can work with what you see in the Browser.
-This did proof viable so far, but the project evolves - stay tuned...
+- Right now, all return values are java.lang.String, so you can work with what the Browser returns to you
 - Above all: Have fun!

 In case you want to check out the sample first, take these steps (assuming Eclipse):